What is computer security?

 Who would want to break into my computer at home?

 Intruders (also referred to as hackers, attackers, or crackers) may not care about your identity.
-Often they want to gain control of your computer so they can use it to launch attacks on other computer systems.
-Having control of your computer allows them to hide their actual location as they launch attacks, often against high-profile computer systems such as government or financial systems.
-Even if you have a computer connected to the Internet only to play the latest games or to send the email to friends and family, your computer may be a target.
+Often, they want to gain control of your computer to use it to launch attacks on other computer systems.
+Control of your computer allows them to hide their location as they launch attacks, often against high-profile systems such as government or financial systems.
+Even if you only have a computer connected to the Internet to play the latest games or send emails to friends and family, your computer may be a target.
 Intruders may be able to watch all your actions on the computer or cause damage to your computer by reformatting your hard drive or changing your data.

 How easy is it to break into my computer?